 - Informing their supervisor when units are replaced, renovated or the refrigerant type changes;

-- Informing their Supervisor if a leak may exceed the 30 day limit for corrective action;
+- Informing their Supervisor if a leak repair may exceed the 30-day limit or the deadline specified in the Retrofit or Retirement Plan for corrective action;

 - Maintaining a Type IV Universal Technician Certification; and

 - Following all policies and procedures for the safe use and handling of refrigerants.